Saurabh3652/VideoChat-WebRTC/README.md

-# Video Chat App with Screen Sharing
+# Video Chat App

-This is a simple video chat application built with React, Express, and Socket.IO, featuring screen sharing functionality.
+This is a simple video chat application built with React, Express, and Socket.IO.

 ## Features